carbon-language/carbon-lang/llvm/docs/MIRLangRef.rst

 Machine Operands
 ----------------

-There are seventeen different kinds of machine operands, and all of them, except the ``MCSymbol`` operand, can be serialized.
-The ``MCSymbol`` operands are just printed out - they can't be parsed back yet.
+There are seventeen different kinds of machine operands, and all of them can be serialized.

 Immediate Operands
 ^^^^^^^^^^^^^^^^^^